turol/utuputki/foreign/civetweb/docs/UserManual.md

 CivetWeb offers support for websockets in Lua as well.
 In contrast to plain Lua scripts and Lua server pages, Lua websocket scripts are shared by all clients.

-Lua websocket scripts must define a few functions:
+Lua websocket scripts must define the following functions:
-    open(arg)    -- callback to accept or reject a connection ready(arg)   -- called after a connection has been established data(arg)    -- called when the server receives data from the client close(arg)   -- called when a websocket connection is closed All function are called with one argument of type table with at least one field "client" to identify the client.
+    `ready(arg)`   -- called after a connection has been established `data(arg)`    -- called when the server receives data from the client `close(arg)`   -- called when a websocket connection is closed All function are called with one argument of type table with at least one field "client" to identify the client.
 When "open" is called, the argument table additionally contains the "request_info" table as defined above.
 For the "data" handler, an